UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/tests.rst

 2. Creates a docker image of the latest continuum anaconda3.
 3. Git clones the pyklip repository inside image.
 4. Installs all necessary packages.
-5. Runs tests using pytest
+5. Runs tests using pytest on the test directory.
 6. Runs coverage analysis on our tests.
 7. Submits coverage report.